FREE ACT FOR JUNIORS

 1) Testive.
 When you log in to Naviance, the link for Testive is on the bottom of the home page under Links.
 You may navigate to Naviance from the PCH Counseling page.
 If you do not remember your username/password, please see someone in Counseling.
 The resource gives you diagnostic tests in each subject and then builds individualized lessons to help you prepare. (http://schools.testive.com/parkway-central)

 2) ACT Prep Classes at PCH.
-Free prep class on a Saturday taught by PCH teachers.
+Free prep class on Saturday, March 28 taught by PCH teachers.
 Take pre-tests and then attend sessions to help improve your performance.
-Sign up available online or in Dr. Power’s office as the date approaches.
+Sign up available here or in Dr. Power’s office.

 3) ACT Website.
 ACT has test preparation resources on their student site, ACT Academy (https://academy.act.org/)